-2. Students are to post creative writing assignments to the Workshop Discussion on the listed due date.
+- 2. Students are to post creative writing assignments to the Workshop Discussion on the listed due date.
 If you are late, you will be given a 1-working day grace period.
-After the 1-day period, you will not be allowed to post your assignment to the Workshop

-Discussion and you will not receive credit for having the assignment discussed in the workshop.

-3. By the listed due date students are to post weekly comments and replies to comments on drafts of creative writing assignments posted on the Writing Group Discussions.
-Postings more than 1-day late will receive "0" credit.
-Even if late, students must still post their comments in order to be receive credit for posting their creative writing assignments on the Writing Group Discussion.
-Exceptions: when the creative writing assignment is posted late.

-4. By the listed due date students each week are to post comments and replies to comments on creative writing assignments posted each week on the Workshop Discussion.
-Postings more than 1-day late will receive "0" credit.
-Even if late, students must still post their comments in order to be receive credit for posting their creative writing assignments on the Workshop Discussion.
+After the 1-day period, you will not be allowed to post your assignment to the Workshop Discussion and you will not receive credit for having the assignment discussed in the workshop. - 3.
+By the listed due date students are to post weekly comments and replies to comments on drafts of creative writing assignments posted in the Writing Group Discussions.
+Postings more than 3-days late will receive "0" credit.
+Exceptions: when the creative writing assignment is posted late. - 4.
+By the listed due date students each week are to post comments and replies to comments on creative writing assignments posted each week on the Workshop Discussion.
+Postings more than 3-days late will receive "0" credit.
 Exceptions: when the creative writing assignment is posted late.